resource

 When you no longer need a tag, you can archive it while still preserving all the associated data.
 Archived tags can be easily restored anytime from the Settings page under “Archives”, if you need them again.

 Whether you're prepping for the holidays, tracking a special event, or managing a project’s cost, Custom Tags offer flexible, cross-category tracking without the commitment of a full category.
-They’re the perfect tool for grouping related expenses that span across different parts of your budget — making it easier than ever to stay organized.
+They’re the perfect tool for grouping related spendings that span across different parts of your budget — making it easier than ever to stay organized.

 Start tagging, stay organized, and make your system work for you.